pradumChaurasia/pradumChaurasia/README.md

-- 👋 Hi, I’m @pradumChaurasia
+- 👋 Hi,my self pradumChaurasia
-- 👀 I’m interested in Coding,web developing,gaming
+- 👀 I’m interested in Coding,web developing
-- 🌱 I’m currently pursuing Btech , branch  Electronics Engineering
+- 🌱 Btech , branch  Electronics Engineering(2019-2023)

 <!---
 pradumChaurasia/pradumChaurasia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.